 Rose Jacobs is an American freelance journalist and English teacher at the Technical University of Munich.
 Before moving to Germany, she worked for the Financial Times as a reporter and editor, in New York and London.

 Ilan Stavans is a professor of Latin American and Latino culture at Amherst College.
 His books include Spanglish: The Making of a New American Language and Dictionary Days: A Defining Passion.
-He is general editor of The Norton Anthology of Latino Literature and the publisher of Restless Books, a digital imprint devoted to contemporary literature from around the world, and co-founder of Great Books Summer Program.
+He is general editor of The Norton Anthology of Latino Literature, the publisher of Restless Books, devoted to contemporary literature from around the world, and co-founder of Great Books Summer Program.